 The symptoms of a repetitive stress injury range from mild to severe and usually develop gradually.
 They often include:

-Who is at risk for developing a repetitive stress injury?
+Who in San Diego is at risk for developing a repetitive stress injury?

 Assuming a fixed posture for long periods may also contribute to a repetitive stress injury.
 Assembly line workers, truck drivers, and retail clerks are all required to sit or stand for prolonged periods.
 Maintaining a stationary position without breaks can lead to plantar fasciitis, knee problems, and lower back pain, among many other conditions.

 Typically, a workplace injury is associated with a big accident.
 Falling off a ladder and breaking your arm, or lifting something heavy and rupturing a disc in your back.
 In these cases, it’s relatively simple to document when the incident occurred, what duty was being performed and gather witnesses who were at the job site when the accident happened.

 With repetitive stress injuries, however, submitting a workers’ compensation claim gets a bit more complicated.
 Many of these traumas are cumulative, having occurred over weeks, months, or even years.
 Not to mention, it can be hard to detect a repetitive stress injury in its early stages.
 Symptoms may not present themselves right away, and by the time a worker tries to collect the benefits he or she is entitled to, it’s too late.